-At Balmoral Legal we understand that few, if any, things in life are more important to you than your children and their wellbeing.
-We also understand that after a separation you are often vulnerable, emotionally traumatised and are concerned for the future.
+At Balmoral Legal, we understand that few, if any, things in life are more important to you than your children and their wellbeing.
+We also understand that after a separation you are often vulnerable, emotionally traumatised, and concerned for the future.

 After the breakdown of a relationship, it may be necessary to make arrangements for the ongoing care and parenting of the children.
 In most cases, arrangements may be agreed between the parents.
 Where parents are unable to agree to the ongoing care and parenting of the children, then it may be necessary to commence proceedings in the Family Court.